-Arduino mini pro is the smallest Arduino model available in the market.
-Arduino pro pinout will be discussed in this post.
-We already discussed how to install Arduino IDE & How to upload the first code.
-Arduino mini pro pinout, specification, and programming will be discussed in this article.
+Arduino Mini Pro is the smallest Arduino model available in the market.
+Here in this post, we’ll discuss about Arduino Pro Pinout and previously we have discussed about how to install Arduino IDE & How to upload the first code.
+Arduino Mini Pro Pinout‘s specification and programming will be discussed in this column.

-This board is equally powerful as Arduino Uno, Mega, and nano.
-Arduino mini pro is the smallest and lightest bord.
-It is available in two variants Arduino pro mini 5v and Arduino pro mini 3.3v. here we are going to discuss Arduino pro mini pinout and other features.
+This board is equally powerful as Arduino UNO, Mega, and Nano.
+Arduino Mini Pro is the smallest and lightest board.
+It is available in two variants Arduino Pro Mini 5V and Arduino Pro Mini 3.3V.
+First, we are going with Arduino Pro Mini Pinout and other features.

-Arduino pro mini has two variants 5v and 3.3v.
-The Arduino pro mini dimensions are 33×17, 8.
-It does not have any USB connector.
-Do not have any FTDI programmer.
-It has a reset button.
-And onboard voltage regulator.
-Almost every pin has in build pullup and pulldown resistors.
-That can be initiate using the software.
+Arduino Pro Mini has two variants 5v and 3.3v.
+The Arduino Pro Mini dimensions are 33×17 & 8.
+It does not have a USB connector and an FTDI programmer.
+Also, it has one reset button and an onboard voltage regulator.
+Almost every pin has an inbuild pull-up and pull-down resistors that can be initiate using the software.

-The micro-controller is used in Arduino pro mini 328 (Atmega 328p).
-It has 32KBytes Flash Memory, 1KBytes EEPROM, 2Kbytes internal RAM.
-It has 8Mhz clock Frequency in 3.3v variant and 16Mhz in 5v variant.
+The micro-controller uses an Arduino Pro Mini 328 (Atmega 328p).
+It has 32K Bytes Flash Memory, 1K Bytes EEPROM, 2K Bytes internal RAM.
+Also, it has an 8Mhz clock frequency in the 3.3v variant and 16Mhz in the 5v variant.

 3.3v Clock Frequency